LondonAppDev/email-amass/README.md

-# welcome-mat
+# email-amass
-Code for a welcome mat signup form.
+Code for the email-amass JavaScript application.